ripsawridge/ember-site/site/articles/trips/2002/gunn.md

 rope and harness, we walked and glissaded down to the basin and up (pretty slowly now) on a traverse to the saddle leading back to the car.
-We hiked quickly down to the brushy terrain, noticing another pair of tracks that came up from the brush, intersected ours and ended
-- presumably returning the way they came.
+We hiked quickly down to the brushy terrain, noticing another pair of tracks that came up from the brush, intersected ours and ended, presumably returning the way they came.
 Seems strange to hike through brush hell and end your journey when the traveling gets easy!